mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon Analysis Unscripted Testing Guide.rst

 This group tests bin data from the PSI facility and introduces background corrections.
 Test instructions can be found at :ref:`Muon_Analysis_PSI-ref`.
-You will need the following file from the unit test data:
+You will need the following run:

-- deltat_tdc_dolly_1529.bin
+- dolly 1529

 Group 3: HIFI data
 ^^^^^^^^^^^^^^^^^^